2020 rank: 49

 Eat & Drink

-Kennedy Golf Course, just outside the neighborhood’s boundaries, has a nine-hole, par-three course for those not wanting to commit to a full 18-hole round.
+Kennedy Golf Course, just outside Hampden’s boundaries, has a nine-hole, par-three course for those who don’t want to commit to a full 18-hole round.